sjbur/Calendar/README.md

 # Calendar

 A Calendar built with React, Vite, TypeScript, Effector, Storybook and TailwindCSS, following Feature-Sliced Design architecture.
+The project includes comprehensive testing setup with Vitest and React Testing Library.

 ## Getting Started